How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing the code that verifies that the LVM layer is on top of the encrypted layer.
-The result is highlighted.
+Screenshot showing the code that verifies that the LVM layer is on top of the encrypted layer with the result highlighted.

 If you use lsblk without options, then you see the mount points multiple times.
 The command sorts by device and LVs.